Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Book your international trains and your rail passes here.

-Taking your car on French railways
+Auto train: taking your car on French railways

-You can no longer do this.
 There used to be a car train from Paris to the south of France but that has been discontinued.
 Most people heading to the Côte d'Azur (the French Riviera) will choose to drive, or will take the train and rent a car at their destination.

 Click here to compare car rental prices